-Based on the key elements of the P-TECH model, the P-TECH styled learning program at Tec-NQ is being designed by the school’s leadership team and local education, industry and community partners to prepare students for the full breadth of employment opportunities coming online in the agricultural, energy and manufacturing sectors.
+Based on the key elements of the P-TECH model, the P-TECH styled learning program in North Queensland is being designed by the school’s leadership team and local education, industry and community partners to suit local circumstances.

 Visit our partners

 Key Industry Partners

 | Townsville Bulletin | 20th February 2018 |